guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 The main job of a go-guerrilla backend is to save email.
 Think of it as the middleware.

 The default go-guerrilla backend is called a "_Gateway_".
 The Gateway manages a set of workers which run in their own goroutines.
-These workers can be started, shutdown, and new work can be distributed to the workers via a channel.
-The gateway is provides a common interface to these workers.
+These workers can be started, shutdown, and new work can be distributed to the workers.
+The gateway provides a common interface to these workers.

 The number of workers to start can be controlled by changing the backend's `save_workers_size` config option.